Our Science

 Our Novel Vector Technology

-Adolore BioTherapeutics, Inc., is revolutionizing the field of gene therapy by advancing and integrating the most innovative technologies in this field, thereby vastly increasing its versatility.
+Adolore BioTherapeutics, Inc., is revolutionizing the field of gene therapy by advancing and integrating the most innovative technologies in this field, thereby vastly increasing its versatility, safety and convenience.

-While most gene therapies to date focus on compensating or fixing broken genes in typically small (Orphan Drug) patient populations, we employ gene therapy as a tool to deliver novel protein therapeutics intracellularly that are highly efficacious.
+While most gene therapies to date focus on compensating for or fixing broken genes in typically small numbers of patients (Orphan Drug), we employ gene therapy as a tool to deliver novel protein therapeutics intracellularly, using local administration.
 Our pharmacologic gene therapy approach (as opposed to corrective gene therapy) has the potential to reach large numbers of patients in many disease categories.
-Of course, in order to realize such mass-utility potential, it is essential that innovative gene therapies are highly efficacious and deliver excellent safety with minimal side-effects/off-target effects.
+Of course, in order to realize such mass-utility potential, it is essential that innovative gene therapies are highly efficacious and deliver excellent safety with minimal side-effects (such severe immune responses, off-target effects or adverse events in non-target tissues).

-Based on the preclinical data, our gene therapy has the potential to address large-scale population needs to replace opioids.
-Our technology has resulted from numerous innovations to delivering a therapeutic peptide safely to the intracellular space.
-Our state-of-the-art gene therapy vector has been carefully bioengineered with precision to be ‘replication-defective’, making it disease-free.
-This gene therapy vector also evades immune detection, severe inactivating immune responses, and demonstrates tissue specificity traveling from local administration to where the pain signals are processed to produce profound analgesia without opioids.
+Based on preclinical data, our gene therapy has the potential to address large-scale population with the potential to replace opioids or treat drug resistant neurological disorders.
+Our state-of-the-art gene therapy vector has been carefully bioengineered with precision to be ‘replication-defective’, making it disease-free capable of delivering a therapeutic peptide safely to the intracellular space.
+This gene therapy vector also evades immune detection, severe immune responses, and demonstrates tissue specificity with the vector traveling from local administration to hyper-excitable diseased neurons, to restoring balance, reducing excitability, and producing profound analgesia without opioids in patients with chronic pain.

 By historic analogy, the innovation of humanizing antibody therapies has transformed the protein therapeutic space since 1990 from obscure niche therapies serving a few very unfortunate patients to mass-market applications like rheumatoid arthritis, psoriasis, cancer and numerous other diseases in large numbers of patients today.
 However, antibodies and other protein therapeutics have the fundamental limitation of working on the cell’s exterior and cannot penetrate cells to deliver the necessary treatment to intracellular targets.